ComNets-Bremen/OPS/res/info/MODELINFO.md

-1. Application Layer with simple applications - Applications generate data destined to other nodes or receive data destined to itself.
+1. Application Layer with simple applications - Applications generate data destined to other nodes (or a single node) and receives data destined to itself.
 Current models are,

    - `KMessengerApp` - Injects and receives destination oriented data